Voiced by: Rina Sato (Japanese), Greg Ayres (English)

 - Matchmaker Crush: Similar to the original manga, Yue has a crush on Negi even though she's supposed to be supporting her friend Nodoka's feelings for him.
 Yue decides to suppress her feelings for Nodoka's sake, and never directly confesses her feelings to him.

-- The Owl-Knowing One: To reflect her intellectual character, Yue transforms into an owl as her Suka form.
+- The Owl-Knowing One: To go with her intellectual character, Yue's Suka form is an owl.

 Voiced by: Yuri Shiratori (Japanese) and Kate Bristol (English)

 Student No. 01.
 The resident ghost of the class.

 - Cute Ghost Girl: Such an adorable ghost that she's the trope picture.

 - Friendly Ghost: While she's a ghost, she is very nice and never tries to scare anyone, at least not intentionally.

 - Ghost Amnesia: She has no memories of when she was alive and doesn't know how she died.

 - Invisible to Normals: At first, no one in the class is able to see her.
 Negi learns a spell so she becomes visible to him and Eva casts a spell so the other girls can see Sayo through Kazumi's camera.
 After she makes a Pactio with Negi, this somehow makes her visible to everyone.

 - Power Gives You Wings: Her Armor Card depicts her with feathered wings like Setsuna, but we never get to see her use it.

 Voiced by: Madoka Kimura (Japanese), Amber Cotton (English)